glmenta/glmenta/README.md

 # Hiya! my name is Geryko 😄

 ## About me 🤔
-- 🔭 I’m currently working on finishing my education @ AppAcademy!
+- 🔭 I’m currently working on making a website for a local food catering business!
 - 🌱 I’m learning how to implement AWS for my apps~
 - ⚡ Fun fact: I also love to breakdance, watch anime, and play video games!
 - 🧠 Another fun fact: I have a background in neurology and physiology from UC Davis 😲